legluondunet/MyLittleLutrisScripts/Return to Wolfenstein/README.md

-# Wolfenstein 3D - All versions - ECWolf
+# Return to Castle Wolfenstein - GOG - iortcw

 ### Description:
 This script will assist you to install "Wolfenstein 3D" all versions on modern computer configurations with Linux OS.